Mariupol steel mill battle rages as Ukraine repels attacks - NewsBreak

 Mariupol’s fall would be a major success for Moscow, depriving Ukraine of a vital port, allowing Russia to establish a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014, and freeing up troops to fight elsewhere in the Donbas, the eastern industrial region that the Kremlin says is now its chief objective.

-Palamar pleaded with the world to pressure Russia into allowing more civilians to be rescued from the steelworks along with wounded fighters.
+Palamar pleaded with the world to pressure Russia into allowing more civilians to be rescued from the steelworks along with wounded troops.
 About 100 civilians were evacuated over the weekend.

 “Wounded soldiers are dying in agony due to the lack of proper treatment,” he said via video.